-Open and interoperable agricultural specialized platform hub on the cloud for the management of spatial and non-spatial data relevant for farming production.
+Open and interoperable agricultural specialized platform hub on the cloud for the management of data relevant for farming production.

 Fostering of resource recovery in landfills by improving the availability and accessibility of data and information on Secondary Raw Materials (SRM) in the EU.